pytition/Pytition/README.md

 ## Why using Pytition?

-* Because it allows you to host petitions without compromising the private life of your signatories.
+* Because it allows you to host petitions without compromising the privacy of your signatories.
 * No tracking, ever: CSS, JS and all resources are self-hosted.
 Pytition does not use CDN.
 * Nice UI: Bootstrap 4 + JQuery 3.
 * Based on solid backend technology: Django.